 Please note that all rankings are within your starting grid, not your race category – so all senior women and above are ranked together regardless of age for example.

-We take your results for the last rolling season.
+We take your rolling results from the last season 2 years ago.
 That is, at each round we drop the one prior to it from last year.
-If you won round 2 last year it is now gone.
+If you won round 2, it is now gone.

 We take your best 3 results and average them out.
 This means that those riders who only race a few times each season are not penalised.
 It also means if you have the odd howler, we’re polite enough to ignore it.
 Likewise, mechanicals etc. Please run with your bike to the finish to receive the warm applause of your comrades safe in the knowledge that it won’t affect your grid for next week.

-In the event of 2 riders having the same average score we will place them in the order they finished in the league last season.
+In the event of 2 riders having the same average score we will place them in the order they finished in the league 2 years ago.
 This is the only point at which your season ranking plays any part.

 The complicated bit: